bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+A: DOM (the document object model) is a representation of the HTML that makes up a web page.
+It shows the page structure as parents and children objects.

 2. What is an event?
+A: An event is when an action occurs with any of the elements inside the page.
+Events are mainly user interactions via an input device (mouse, touchscreen, scroll, etc...)

 3. What is an event listener?
+A: An event listener is when code expects certain interaction with the user and it is ready to react in some way

 4. Why would we convert a NodeList into an Array?
+A: It allows us to manipulate the elements inside the Nodelist with array like properties

 5. What is a component?
+A: Components are reusable snippets that will make it easier to maintain a site's functionality

 ### Git Set up